meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 #### Implications
 Happiness is relative. (wow really)
 There is no consistent relationship between economic impovement and increased happiness (Gallup, 1977).
-Sex, race, age, income, education, family life-cycle stage
+Sex, race, age, income, education, family life-cycle stage and other demographic classification variables account for very little